markcerqueira/markcerqueira.github.com/_posts/2018/2018-05-08-reading-time-engineering-manager.md

 title: "Reading Time!
 Engineering Manager"
 description: ""
 category:
-tags: [books, engineering management, twitch]
+tags: [books, engineering management, manager reads, twitch]
 ---

 When I first started working as an engineer I relied a lot on pattern-matching (find solved problems similar to mine and adapt the solution to fit my requirements) and leaning on peers for direction, advice, and feedback.
 Effectively, I winged it and grew along the way with a good support system to keep me in line and developing.